-- Patients are eligible under ONE of the following criteria: * For all cohorts except the gestational trophoblastic disease (GTD) (Cohort #47), patients must have histologically and/or biochemically confirmed rare cancer and must be able to submit specimens.
-To be eligible for the GTD cohort: patients must have disease confirmed by quantitative serum beta-human chorionic gonadotropin (hCG) within 28 days prior to registration and must be able to submit blood specimens (tissue submission is not required for patients who will be registered to the GTD cohort [Cohort #47]); NOTE: Subsequent to site’s Institutional Review Board (IRB) approval of revision 3, patients are NOT required to participate in EAY131 “National Cancer Institute (NCI)-Molecular Analysis for Therapy Choice (MATCH)” to register to S1609 OR * FOR PATIENTS WITH PD-L1 AMPLIFICATION ONLY: All solid tumors (excluding lymphoma) are allowed for the PD-L1 amplified cohort if they have PD-L1 amplification; PD-L1 amplification is defined as having deoxyribonucleic acid (DNA) copy number of equal to or greater than six by any of the following Clinical Laboratory Improvement Act (CLIA)-approved next generation sequencing (NGS) tests: Foundation Medicine, Caris, MSK Impact, MD Anderson, Tempus, or Neogenomics; (fluorescence in situ hybridization [FISH] is not allowed); the assay must be done at or after the diagnosis of advanced disease, but PRIOR TO REGISTRATION OR * FOR PATIENTS ENROLLED IN EAY131 “NCI-MATCH” PRIOR TO EAY131 ADDENDUM 10 ONLY: Patients must have histologically confirmed rare cancer that did not have a match to a molecularly-guided therapy on EAY131 “NCI-MATCH” protocol or who are off protocol treatment on EAY131, “NCI-MATCH” and have no further molecularly-matched treatment recommendations per EAY131, “NCI-MATCH” or who are otherwise unable to receive EAY131, “NCI-MATCH” therapy
+- Patients are eligible under ONE of the following criteria: * For all cohorts except the gestational trophoblastic disease (GTD) (Cohort #47), patients must have histologically and/or biochemically confirmed rare cancer and must be able to submit specimens; to be eligible for the GTD cohort: patients must have disease confirmed by quantitative serum beta-human chorionic gonadotropin (hCG) within 28 days prior to registration and must be able to submit blood specimens (tissue submission is not required for patients who will be registered to the GTD cohort [Cohort #47]); NOTE: Subsequent to site’s Institutional Review Board (IRB) approval of revision 3, patients are NOT required to participate in EAY131 “National Cancer Institute (NCI)-Molecular Analysis for Therapy Choice (MATCH)” to register to S1609 OR * FOR PATIENTS WITH PD-L1 AMPLIFICATION (COHORT #50) ONLY: All solid tumors (excluding lymphoma) are allowed for the PD-L1 amplified cohort if they have PD-L1 amplification; patients may be considered for registration to the PD-L1 amplified cohort (Cohort #50) with the confirmation of at least one of the study chairs; PD-L1 amplification is defined as having deoxyribonucleic acid (DNA) copy number of equal to or greater than six by any of the following Clinical Laboratory Improvement Act (CLIA)-approved lab; (Immunohisochemistry [IHC] and fluorescence in situ hybridization [FISH] are not allowed); the assay must be done at or after the diagnosis of advanced disease, but PRIOR TO REGISTRATION; NOTE: patients with PD-L1 overexpression by IHC or PD-L1 amplification by FISH do not quality for this cohort; OR * FOR PATIENTS ENROLLED IN EAY131 “NCI-MATCH” PRIOR TO EAY131 ADDENDUM 10 ONLY: Patients must have histologically confirmed rare cancer that did not have a match to a molecularly-guided therapy on EAY131 “NCI-MATCH” protocol or who are off protocol treatment on EAY131, “NCI-MATCH” and have no further molecularly-matched treatment recommendations per EAY131, “NCI-MATCH” or who are otherwise unable to receive EAY131, “NCI-MATCH” therapy

 - Patients who do not qualify for one of the histologic cohorts and are not on the ineligible histology list may be considered for registration in the “Not Otherwise Categorized” Rare Tumors cohort with confirmation of at least one of the study chairs via email * NOTE: The “Not Otherwise Categorized” Rare Tumors cohort was permanently closed to accrual on 3/15/2019